• Skip to primary navigation

 This ETF invests in companies that produce products and services related to the industrial sector.
 It has a small exposure to nickel and invests in other metals such as copper and aluminum.

-This ETF invests in stocks of companies that produce metals and minerals.
+This ETF invests in stocks of companies that produce precious metals and minerals.
 It has high exposure to nickel, copper, and aluminum.

 6. SPDR S&P Metals and Mining ETF (XME)